Arayray1/DoorSensor/README.md

 ## Automatic Startup

 If you want to make it so that the code starts up automatically once it has power and runs presistently check out [Supervisord](https://www.digitalocean.com/community/tutorials/how-to-install-and-manage-supervisor-on-ubuntu-and-debian-vps).

+## Devices

+This code will run on a BeagleBone Black as well as a Raspberry Pi.
+I have only tried it on a BeagleBone, so let me know if any errors occur when using this code on a Raspberry Pi.